aymanzerda-sudotime/aymanzerda-sudotime.github.io/_teaching/2023-spring-teaching-1.md

 ---

-Before talking about how to transfer a file,let's start by how you can host a server on your attacking machine.
+Before talking about how to transfer a file, let's start by how you can host a server on your attacking machine.

 ## Using Python